gesiscss/orc/README.md

 This ORC instance is deployed on kubernetes on bare metal machines with Ubuntu 16.04.
 And kubernetes cluster is created with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
+[Flannel](https://github.com/coreos/flannel/tree/v0.10.0) is used as pod network.
+Docker version 1.13.1 is installed on servers.

 All docker images of this project can be found in https://hub.docker.com/u/gesiscss/.